udnie/dots/StartHere.md

 **Background Matte Widget**
 Selected from the **background widget** the **matte widget** draws a mat/matte around the background.
 Its help menu pops up when first selected and can also be triggered by entering **H** from the keyboard which toggles it on or off.
 The menu should be pretty much self-explanatory and there are videos that illustrate the commands as well.

+This has been changed as well but marginally.

     helpKeys = {